cherenkov-plenoscope/toy_air_shower/README.md

-# A toy simulation for air-showers induced by gamma-rays
+# Simulate air-showers induced by gamma-rays

 Simulate the electro-magnetic particle-cascade and the Cherenkov-emission of an air-shower.
 Based on the Heitler-modell and the Frank-Tamm-formula.